infumap/infumap/docs/cli.md

 For more information on configuring the Infumap web server, refer to [configuration.md](configuration.md).

-Searches from the user's home page mix exact title matches with semantic matches from the user's fragment vector index when `text_embedding_url` is configured and `indexes/fragments.sqlite3` has been built for that user.
+Searches from the user's home page mix title lexical matches, document fragment lexical matches, and semantic fragment matches when the corresponding indexes exist.
+Semantic search also requires `text_embedding_url` so the query can be embedded.
 Searches scoped to a specific page or container currently use exact title matching only.

 Options: